tjesi/tjesi.github.io/_pages/research.md

 Silde, T.: Comparative Study of ECC Libraries for Embedded Devices.([Survey](https://tjerandsilde.no/files/Comparative-Study-of-ECC-Libraries-for-Embedded-Devices.pdf))

-Hossain, A., Nelson, K.,  Silde, T</strong>.: Where is the Web Still Insecure?
+Hossain, A., Nelson, K.,  Silde, T.: Where is the Web Still Insecure?
 Regional Scans for HTTPS Certificates.
 NISK 2018, Svalbard.
+(Short paper, Presentation)

-Silde, T.: Bilinear pairings of elliptic curves</em>, NTNU, 2015.
+Silde, T.: Bilinear pairings of elliptic curves, NTNU, 2015.
+(Bachelor Thesis)

+## Supervisors
+My main supervisor is Professor Kristian Gjøsteen at the Department of Mathematical Sciences at NTNU.

+My co-supervisor is Professor Colin Boyd at the Department of Information Security and Communication Technology at NTNU.

+## Research Visits
+I'm grateful to Carsten Baum and the Aarhus Crypto Group for hosting me for one week in November 2019.

+## Research Groups
+The Algebra Group at the Department of Mathematics at NTNU.

+The NTNU Applied Cryptology Lab (NaCl) at the Department of Information Security and Communication Technology.

+The COINS Research School of Computer and Information Security for PhD. students in Norway.